Jay-Dabo/ticketevent/README.md

 **TL&DR:**
 <br>
+1. Create an event.
+2. Create a ticket.
+3. Register and log in.
+4. Select and event and click 'Show'.
+5. Click 'Proceed to buy' (GET ticket/id).
-Only a logged in user can purchase a ticket.
+6. Click 'Buy' (only a logged in user can purchase a ticket).

 ## List of buttons and what they do (HTTP actions):